Convert Forest Pack to Chaos Scatter — 3ds Max to Cinema 4D

 iToo Software's Forest Pack is the de facto standard for large-scale vegetation scattering in 3ds Max.
 Archviz studios use it for grass, trees, forests, crowds, furniture clutter, and any situation that needs thousands or millions of instances.
 The problem: Forest Pack only exists for 3ds Max.
 There is no Forest Pack for Cinema 4D, and iToo has never announced one.

-FBX export does not help.
-Forest Pack objects are procedural — the instances only exist at render time, not as real geometry — so FBX either exports them as empty helpers or bakes the entire scatter into millions of static mesh copies that blow up your file size and lose every scatter control.
-Neither result is usable in Cinema 4D.
+Forest Pack objects are procedural — instances only exist at render time, not as real geometry.
+FBX either exports them as empty helpers or bakes the entire scatter into millions of static mesh copies that blow up your file size and lose every scatter control.
+Side-by-side breakdown: MAX2C4D vs FBX comparison.

 Chaos Scatter, maintained by Chaos Group, is the Cinema 4D-native answer.
-It uses a different distribution math (density-based instead of grid-based) but exposes the same categories of controls: include/exclude areas, transform randomization, texture-driven variation, clustering, slope and altitude limits, and collision avoidance.
+It uses different distribution math (density-based instead of grid-based) but exposes the same categories of controls: include/exclude areas, transform randomization, texture-driven variation, clustering, slope and altitude limits, collision avoidance.
 The challenge is mapping one to the other correctly — that's what MAX2C4D does.
+To get the underlying scene workflow right, see the .max opening guide.

 How MAX2C4D Converts Forest Pack